DanielYehezkely/shoe-store-react/README.md

 4. **Admin Management Panel**:
 - Manage the shoe inventory by adding, editing, or deleting shoes.
 - Review and manage user messages, marking them as dealt with or deleting them.

+5. **Managing the Cart**:
+- Users can add shoes to their cart from the shoe details page by clicking the "Add to Cart" button.
+- Navigate to the cart page via the cart link in the navigation bar.
+- On the cart page, users can view all items added to their cart, and remove any item by clicking the "Remove" button.

 ## Environment Variables